jayantrathi/jayantrathi.github.io/content/projects.md

 sections:
   - block: collection
     content:
-      title: Highlighted Projects
+      title: Selected Projects
-      text: I've had the opportunity to work on and lead many unique projects.
-Here are some of the highlights.
-(This section continues to be updated, feel free to check back frequently)
+      text: I enjoy making things.
+Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
-          - project
+          - projects
     design:
       view: article-grid
       fill_image: false